gritzko/replicated.cc/specs/hash/index.md

 ## Specifier (op key)

 The op's id and reference form the Merkle DAG structure of the op graph.
-The hashing function is fed two UUID+hash pairs, as produced for earlier ops by the same function:
+The hashing function is fed two UUID+hash pairs, as produced by earlier ops via the same function:
 * a pair of the op's own id (128-bit UUID) and a hash of the immediate preceding op from the same origin (yarn-previous).
 * a pair of the reference UUID and a hash of the referenced op.